Important

 Once you have configured the Oracle Autonomous Database / NSAW connection, click one of the following options:

-When you test or save the connection, you will receive the following message:
+When you test or save the connection, you will receive a confirmation message.

 The connection is added to your account.